 One aspect which has not been investigated yet is under which conditions the consumers can request for these analytics, or more generally under which conditions analytics can be triggered.
 Taking the example of UE related analytics, some UEs may need specific analytics irrespective of the applications running, and not all UEs may require that analytics are performed.
 Also, some criteria such as network conditions may influence the decision to trigger analytics, i.e. the level of congestion in the network may influence when to trigger the analytics, or analytics for a UE may only be needed in specific areas.

+One of the Rel-17 eNA_Ph2 study work tasks is "Enabling real-time or near real-time NWDAF communication, including mechanism for data collection, analytics generation and analytics propagation taking into account that load should be minimized.".
+In order for NWDAF to be able to provide real-time or near real-time analytics, it would be advantageous for NWDAF to know the data collection scope upfront, i.e. to define triggers at NWDAF for data collection.

+Also, as part of eNA_Ph2 study, one objective is to minimize the load for data collection.
+Scoping the data collection phase at NWDAF would allow to avoid useless collection of data from other sources such as 5GC NFs.

 It is required to study how analytics can be triggered, from the analytics consumer perspective or from the NWDAF perspective.

 Proposal